m2049r/xmrwallet/doc/FAQ.md

 - Archive (=Backup and delete)
 - 3 Default nodes + History of last 5 used nodes

-## Backup / Archive says "Backup/Archive failed"
-You need to have synced at least once for these functions to work as the cache file must have been created.

 ## I cannot select and copy the mnemonic seed
 Copying anything to the clipboard on Android exposes it to any other App running.
 So this is a security measure to keep your seed safe(r).